hannibalbarcahbo/HBO/README.md

 ---

 ## Citation
-If you use HBO in academic work, please cite the project.
-Replace the placeholder with your DOI or arXiv ID when available.

 @article{ouertani2025hannibal,
   title={Hannibal Barca optimizer: the power of the pincer movement for global optimization and multilevel image thresholding},